 The potential impact of interactions between zinc ions and excipients on absorption is very difficult to predict.
 The typical tablet diluent, disintegrant, and lubricant excipients are not expected to have a significant impact on absorption due to either minimal reactivity or being present in limited quantities.
 There is particular concern with respect to the potential impact of sweeteners and flavors on the in vivo absorption of zinc.
-For this reason, as indicated in the WHO prequalification guidance document Q&A: Submission of Applications for Prequalification of Zinc Tablets and Zinc Oral Liquid (Solution),2 manufacturers must provide evidence that sweeteners/flavors present in their zinc products do not negatively impact the absorption of zinc.
+For this reason, as indicated in the WHO prequalification guidance document Q&A: Submission of Applications for Prequalification of Zinc Tablets and Zinc Oral Liquid (Solution)2 and guidance document Advice on the Selection of Excipients for Zinc Tablets and Solutions,3 manufacturers must provide evidence that sweeteners/flavors present in their zinc products do not negatively impact the absorption of zinc.
 The principles are applicable for all zinc salts (e.g., sulfate, gluconate, acetate, and citrate).